-The Employee Retirement Income Security Act of 1974 (ERISA) is a federal law that sets minimum standards for most voluntarily established pension plans, health plans, and employment-related compensation within private industry.
+The Employee Retirement Income Security Act of 1974 (ERISA) is a federal law that sets minimum standards for most voluntarily established pension plans, health plans, and employment-related compensation within private businesses.

-*You were retaliated against for questioning or testifying about employment related compensation or benefits;
+- He/she was retaliated against for questioning or testifying about employment-related compensation or benefits;

-*You were wrongfully denied requested information related to your employment benefits.
+- You were wrongfully denied requested information related to your employee benefits.

 The types of claims discussed above are not intended to be an exclusive list of possible claims under ERISA, but rather, representative of some common claims.
 ERISA is a complicated area of federal law that provides very specific remedies depending on the type of violation alleged.
 An employee or former employee must also, in many cases, exhaust certain administrative remedies before bringing such a claim.
 If you have questions about this post, contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or by email at firstname.lastname@example.org.